-Government Jobs in Pennsylvania with H-1B Sponsorship
+Government H-1B Sponsorship Jobs in Pennsylvania

 Pennsylvania's government sector spans federal agencies in Philadelphia, state offices in Harrisburg, and research-driven public institutions across Pittsburgh.
-Employers including the federal Department of Defense, the Commonwealth of Pennsylvania, and major public universities regularly sponsor H-1B workers in technology, public health, engineering, and policy roles.
+Employers including the federal Department of Defense, the Commonwealth of Pennsylvania, and major public universities regularly sponsor H-1B visa workers in technology, public health, engineering, and policy roles.
 Competition is real, but qualified candidates with specialty occupation backgrounds find consistent opportunity here.

-See All Government JobsOverview
+Find Government JobsOverview

 Have you applied for this role?